 Honu – Green Sea Turtles – Haul-Out

 Growing up the Sea Turtle was the poster child for the losing battle of conservation.
 Turtles were held up as all but extinct.
 Ravaged by the actions of man.
 And in many places in the world, this is still the case.
-All around the Caribean, Europe, Along the western seaboard of the Americas, and in and around the south pacific, once numerous sea Turtle populations are rare and threatened.
-However in Hawaii the once critically endangered species is BOOMING!
+All around the Caribbean, Europe, Along the western seaboard of the Americas, and in and around the south pacific, once numerous sea Turtle populations are rare and threatened.
+However, in Hawaii, the once critically endangered species is BOOMING!

 Hookipa Beach is a fantastic place to see what serious conservation can do for a species.
-All around Maui, Turtles are numerous, but here on Hookipa the numbers are staggering.
-No one really knows why they haul out so prolifically here, where are on the rest of the island they mostly stay in the water.
+All around Maui, Turtles are numerous, but here on Hookipa, the numbers are staggering.
+No one really knows why they haul out so prolifically here, whereas on the rest of the island, they mostly stay in the water.
 What is clear is that they do, and they bask for hours under the sun in massive numbers.

-Wheater you are heard specifically for the turtles or part of you Road To Hana Experience the Ho’okipa Haul-out is a must-see spectacle.
-Nowhere else in Hawaii do the Hoonu haul-out in these numbers and only a few every select locations worldwide (and only at specific breeding periods) can rival Ho’okipa for turtle numbers.
+Whether you are here specifically for the turtles or part of your Road To Hana Experience the Ho’okipa Haul-out is a must-see spectacle.
+Nowhere else in Hawaii do the Honu haul-out in these numbers and only a few very select locations worldwide (and only at specific breeding periods) can rival Ho’okipa for turtle numbers.
 Do not miss it!

 Have Your Say

 Have you visited the Turtles at Ho’okipa?
 How many were there when you did?
 Let us know in the comments below as we love to keep up to date with the turtle numbers.
 If you have any questions at all about Hookipa just fire away.
 Finally, if you witness any poor interactions between visitors and the turtles feel free to vent below, or better still report it to the authorities if severe enough!